Kitware/ParaView/Plugins/XRInterface/TESTING.md

 ## In the XR menu:

-  - Hide the wavelet from the XR menu pipeline browser, so you can see the slice:
+ - Hide the wavelet from the XR menu pipeline browser, so you can see the slice
  - Play slice animation from XR menu, test all buttons (goto begin/end, single step, play, loop)
-   - Let the animation loop, and check that the animation is also played in Paraview Desktop view.
+ - Let the animation loop, and check that the animation is also played in Paraview Desktop view
  - Check that the loop button is synced between Paraview Desktop and the XR menu
  - Press “Exit XR” button and confirm XR is closed

 ## After exiting XR: